cynthiahuallanca/Portfolio/APP (scrape, flask and more)/Instructions/README.md

 ### JPL Mars Space Images - Featured Image

-* Visit the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).
+* Website for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).

-* Using splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Using splinter to navigate the site and finding the image url for the current Featured Mars Image and assigning the url string to the variable `featured_image_url`.

-* Make sure to find the image url to the full size `.jpg` image.
+* Making sure to find the image url to the full size `.jpg` image.

-* Make sure to save a complete url string for this image.
+* Making sure to save a complete url string for this image.

 ```python
 # Example: